Recipe by Alix

 Everyone at work raved about how delicious these were!
-I doubled the batch to use 2 pounds of pecans, but I made some changes: for a double batch, I used 1 tablespoon of water and 1 tablespoon of vanilla, used 2/3 cup sugar and 1.5 teaspoon of salt.
+I doubled the batch to use 2 pounds of pecans, but I made some changes: for a double batch, I used 2 tablespoons of vanilla, used 2/3 cup sugar and 1.5 teaspoon of salt.
 I'll be making more of these!

 This is a great and simple recipe!
 I read all the reviews first to see what people did different, and I did them all plus my own twist.